WNMD 2025 · CONCERT 4

 [ENG]

 The Porto Symphony Orchestra Casa da Música performs very recent works by composers born in the 1990s, including Esta Montanha já foi Fogo (paraphrase of a comment by the painter Paul Cézanne), a 2024 piece by the Portuguese composer João Caldas, who was Young Composer in Residence at Casa da Música in 2023.
-In this programme, we can hear Last Spring in Toronto by James Tenney, a pioneer composer in electronic music in the USA and a piece for soprano and orchestra by the Australian Liza Lim.
-A concert conducted by the American Brad Lubman with the presence of Emily Hindrichs, a soprano with great experience in the field of opera, alongside a Participatory Choir and the Gamelão Ensemble from Casa da Música.
+In this programme, we can hear Last Spring in Toronto by James Tenney, a pioneer in electronic music in the USA and a piece for soprano and orchestra by the Australian Liza Lim.
+A concert conducted by the Brad Lubman with the presence of Emily Hindrichs, a soprano with great experience in the field of opera, alongside a Participatory Choir and the Gamelão Ensemble from Casa da Música.
 Several works presented are candidates for the Young Composers Award at the World New Music Days 2025.

 [PT]

-A Orquestra Sinfónica do Porto Casa da Música interpreta obras muito recentes de compositores nascidos nos anos 90, incluindo Esta Montanha já foi Fogo (paráfrase de um comentário pintor Paul Cézanne), uma peça de 2024 do compositor português João Caldas que foi o Jovem Compositor em Residência na Casa da Música em 2023.
+A Orquestra Sinfónica do Porto Casa da Música interpreta obras muito recentes de compositores nascidos nos anos 90, incluindo Esta Montanha já foi Fogo (paráfrase de um comentário do pintor Paul Cézanne), uma peça de 2024 do compositor português João Caldas que foi o Jovem Compositor em Residência na Casa da Música em 2023.
 No mesmo programa, podemos ouvir Last Spring in Toronto de James Tenney, um compositor pioneiro no campo da música electrónica nos EUA e uma peça para soprano e orquestra da australiana Liza Lim.
 Um concerto dirigido pelo maestro norte-americano Brad Lubman com a presença de Emily Hindrichs, soprano com grande experiência no terreno da ópera, ao lado de um Coro Participativo e do Ensemble de Gamelão da Casa da Música.
 Várias das obras apresentadas são candidatas ao prémio Young Composers Award do World New Music Days 2025.

 PROGRAMME NOTES